Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Experiment Details for Section

-Once constructed, we modify the model to prepare for our simulation.
-First, we set $\beta_0$ to zero to set a mean population appearance rate of 50\%.
-Next, we set $\beta_1$ to 1, which sets Vietnamese clients as more likely to appear in court, on average.
-This change---in addition to the fact that Vietnamese individuals tend to live farther away from court---magnifies the likelihood of a spending disparity between Vietnamese and white individuals in our simulation, given that treatment effects would tend to be lower, and costs higher, for Vietnamese clients.
-As a result, a preference for spending parity is at tension with simply allocating assistance to those with the highest treatment effect per dollar.
+We modify our simulated population so that the overall population appearance rate is just above 50\%, and the appearance rate for Vietnamese clients is just above 70\%.
+To do this, we use the model above with the fitted coefficients, but make two modifications.
+First, we change the baseline appearance rate by adjusting the model intercept.
+In the historical data we use, appearance rates hover around 90\%, which is unusually high compared to other jurisdictions.
+For example, in \citet{fishbane2020behavioral}, which studied court date attendance in New York City, appearance rates were approximately 60\%.
+To roughly match this appearance rate, and increase the potential treatment effect of rides and transit vouchers, we set the intercept in our simulation to zero, which results in an overall population mean appearance rate of roughly 51\%.
+Next, we increase the coefficient for Vietnamese clients from 0.3 in the empirical data to 1 in our simulation, which sets the average appearance rate for Vietnamese clients at 71\%.
+This change---in addition to the fact that Vietnamese individuals tend to live farther away from court---magnifies the tradeoff in spending impact between Vietnamese and white individuals in our simulation, given that treatment effects would tend to be lower, and costs higher, for Vietnamese clients.
+These plausible values were chosen so that a reasonable preference for spending parity would be in tension with simply allocating assistance to those with the highest treatment effect per dollar.

 The predicted appearance probabilities from the model described above serve as the base for our simulation's structural equation model.
 To begin, we define three potential outcomes for each individual, corresponding to appearance in the absence of assistance ($k=0$, i.e., that predicted by the above model), appearance if provided with rideshare assistance ($k=1$), and appearance if provided a transit voucher ($k=2$).
 We do so in terms of the following structural equation: